 What are cookies

-Because we believe in transparency, we also like to explain what something is when we talk about it.
+Because we believe in transparency, we like to explain what something is when we talk about it.
 In this case cookies.
-No, not those that are not in a pot in the cupboard and that you get with the tea.
-In the computer world these small files with some information in them are used in most cases to see who or what is on the website.
+No, not the kind that are keppt in the cupboard and you get with you tea.
+In the computer world, these are small files containing some information, which are used in most cases to see who or what is visiting the website.

-With these small files, the website can see if you are logged in but can also see who you are and what you have already done on a website.
-The latter are the so-called trackers.
-There are many more applications that can be done.
+With these small files, the website can see if you are logged in, but can also see who you are and what you have already done on a website.
+The latter kind are the so-called trackers.
+There are many more applications for cookies.

-We use a cookie and that is to see if you are logged in.
-The cookie contains a unique code that is only understandable for our software.
+We use one cookie, which is used to see if you are logged in.
+The cookie contains a unique code that can only be read by our software.
 That code is called a session id.
-This session code remains valid for only 15 minutes after your last server request.
-Through this you stay logged in and we can see which pages you have gone to.
+This session code remains valid for no more than 15 minutes after your last server request.
+Through this you stay logged in and we can see which pages on the site you have visited.

-Ho, ho, ho, do not run right away, the two are separate from each other.
-The software ensures that we see what a visitor has done but not which visitor.
-We can only recognize that someone was logged in because some pages ask for a login but we do not know who this is and we do not need to know.
-We do not have personal information because we want to know what the average is so that we can participate.
+Hold up!
+Don't run away just yet!
+The two are completely separate from each other.
+The software ensures that we see what a visitor has done, but not which visitor.
+We can only recognize that someone was logged in, because some pages ask for a login, but we do not know who this is and we do not need to know.
+We do not have any use for personal information, because we want to know what the average is so that we can participate.

-We therefore think that our cookie use is minimal and it just makes for a better experience on the website.
-As:
+We therefore believe that our cookie use is minimal and it just allows for a better user experience on the website.
+Such as:

-In addition, we also store for 30 days that you agree with the cookies in a cookie.
-If you do not agree you will get the question every time you come to the website.
+In addition, we also store a separate cookie, which stores that you agree with the cookies, for 30 days.
+If you do not agree you will get the question every time you visit the website.

-If you have any questions or remarks, please let us know.
-If you want to know more about what we do with your information then visit our website privacy page where we explain everything to her.
+If you have any questions or remarks regarding this, please let us know.
+If you want to know more about what we do with your information, please visit our website's privacy page where we explain everything in detail.